-Help protect a key piece of Wolfe Island coastline
+A key piece of Wolfe Island coastline protected

 At the eastern end of Lake Ontario, like a stopper at the top of the St. Lawrence River, Wolfe Island is simultaneously the most easterly of the Great Lakes islands and also the largest island in the Thousand Islands archipelago.
-Known as Ganounkouesnot, which for the Tyendinaga Mohawk Nation means Long Island Standing Up, Wolfe Island is a place of biological, historical and cultural significance.
+Wolfe Island is a place of biological, historical and cultural significance.
 Serving as a stopover for waterfowl and other migratory birds, it provides wintering grounds for snowy owl, gyrfalcon, rough-legged hawk and other northern raptors.
 The island is a vibrant agricultural community and is a favourite destination for birders and photographers.

 In addition to its distinguished cultural history, Staley Point is critical to local nature conservation.
-Large marsh wetlands on the south side of the property filter water flowing off the island into Lake Ontario, while providing habitat for an impressive suite of waterfowl.
-The expansive grasslands are home to large numbers of migratory, at-risk birds, such as bobolink and eastern meadowlark, and provide habitat for the endangered monarch along its epic migration route.
+Large marsh wetlands on the south side of the property filter the water flowing off Wolfe Island into Lake Ontario, while providing habitat for an impressive suite of waterfowl.
+Its expansive grasslands are home to large numbers of migratory, at-risk birds, such as bobolink and eastern meadowlark, and provide habitat for the endangered monarch along its epic migration route.